encircle/dockerbuilds/images/php/drupal9/README.md

 md5sum drupal.tar.gz && rm drupal.tar.gz
 ```

-3. Update the Drupal version environment variable in the Dockerfile (towards the top)
+3. Update the Drupal and/or the civi version environment variable in the Dockerfile (towards the top)

 ```
 vi Dockerfile